laolux/UxPlay/README.md

 This is fixed in  GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**.
 This also needs the bcm2835-codec kernel module that is not in the standard Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).
+**If you do not have this kernel module, or GStreamer < 1.22 is not patched, use options `-avdec -vsync` for software h264-decoding.**

 * **If this kernel module is not available in your Raspberry Pi operating system, or if GStreamer < 1.22 is not patched, use option `-avdec` for software h264-decoding.**